mykelalvis/FT/Traveller/WORKING/Mongoose/Aliens of Charted Space Volume 3.md

 Countess Alinessa is a handsome woman in her early 30’s, patient and thoughtful, slow to anger and prone to explore every aspect of a problem before making a decision.
 She maintains a constant hand in the duties of her position and is known as a hardworking and diligent noble well loved by the people of Sufren.

 Baronet Ozlem Tobia Kyou, is Sufren’s planetary representative at the Moot and a knight of the Order of the Emperor’s Guard.
 Despite his responsibilities, he has only visited Capital once and only to delegate his proxy.
 He is rather unconcerned with the politics of his fiefdom, delegating his responsibilities to his younger brother Sir Dawid, a retired Imperial Navy commodore.
 Meanwhile, the baronet enjoys the hospitality of Duchess von Zlata and her palace.
-Ozlem is a prominent member of the Duchess's court and has manoeuvered himself into the position of the Duchess's most favoured adviser.
+Ozlem is a prominent member of the Duchess's court and has manoeuvered himself into the position of the Duchess's most favored adviser.
 Ozlem uses his position in the subsector court to his own advantage.

 ### STARPORT

 Sufren boasts an impressive Class B starport with both orbital and planetary infrastructure.
 The port is a major layover point in the Sufren Cluster and sees a significant amount of traffic from tourists, traders and researchers as well as Imperial governance traffic.

 The highport sits in a geosynchronous orbit above the equator.
-Constructed as a pair of thick rings stacked on top of each other, each ring has a diameter of four kilometres, a height of two kilometres and a thickness of two kilometres.
-A central pylon with a length of six kilometres and diameter of one kilometre runs through the centre, connecting to each ring by four thick struts.
+Constructed as a pair of thick rings stacked on top of each other, each ring has a diameter of four kilometers, a height of two kilometers and a thickness of two kilometers.
+A central pylon with a length of six kilometers and diameter of one kilometer runs through the center, connecting to each ring by four thick struts.

-The top of the pylon houses the traffic control centre, while the bottom houses port facilities for domestic traffic.
+The top of the pylon houses the traffic control center, while the bottom houses port facilities for domestic traffic.
 The domestic port has berthing facilities or craft up to 200 tons and external docking facilities for craft up to 5,000 tons, catering to local traffic only.
 Interstellar traffic is directed to the larger port facilities located on the top ring, with berths for starships up to 1,000 tons and external docking facilities for vessels up to 20,000 tons.
 Larger ships are directed to stationary orbit by traffic control and can access the port using smaller vessels.
 Main starport administration, included warehousing and customs are also located in the upper ring.

 Along the outside of the bottom ring are construction and maintenance facilities.
 The starport is only able to construct spacecraft but provides maintenance and repairs for starships as well.

 The rest of the orbital structure comprises support, residential, industrial and subsector administration facilities.
 Transport within the structure consists of fast transport vacuum tubes, which can arrive at any part of the station within minutes.

 The downport is located on an island directly below the highport.
-The port itself is huge, measuring 100 square kilometres with landing pads and berths, along with hangers, maintenance bays and administration facilities.
+The port itself is huge, measuring 100 square kilometers with landing pads and berths, along with hangers, maintenance bays and administration facilities.
 The downport also has construction yards capable of constructing spacecraft up to 1,000 tons.
 It sees almost as many ships as the highport, although most traffic is either heading to the highport itself or somewhere else within the system.

 The island, named Nova Scotia, acts as a surrogate planetary capital – an independent polity apart from the three main governments of the planet and overseen by an executive council nominated by the System Congress.
 The startown, Nova Scotia City, is also the site of the System Congress buildings and its support infrastructure.
 Nova Scotia City is neutral territory and boasts a more relaxed Law Level 6.
 The local law is upheld by peace-keeping troops, donated by the constituent nations of the System Congress.